vanHeemstraPublications/dev-to/articles/like-lego-love-python-episode-2-keeping-your-secrets-safe.md

 ---

 title: "Like LEGO?
-Love Python!"
+Love Python! 🧱🐍"
 published: false
 description: "Just like LEGO bricks hide their inner mechanisms, Python’s encapsulation keeps your data safe and your code clean.
 Let’s build some privacy into our Python creations!"
 tags: [python, beginners, oop, tutorial]